ballerine-io/ballerine/websites/docs/src/content/docs/en/learn/how_to_use_webhooks.md

 To handle incoming webhooks, your endpoint should be able to:

 -   Parse the JSON payload.
--   Verify the webhook source (optional but recommended for security).
+-   Validate the source of the webhook.
 -   Process the event data according to your application logic.

 ### Security Recommendations